tesnos/SMMOCM/README.md

 * The file is downloaded to a temporary file on the SD card for reading and then is read, translated out of hex, the downloading user's LockoutID is injected, and the data is written to the course file in extdata that the user selected.
 * Automatically generates a configuration file on first run that obtains the user's LockoutID and asks for the server IP
 * A decent GUI
+* The gui layout is in JSON so it's easy to create custom themes and such

 ####Planned Features:
 * PHP scripts that aren't a hacker's friend (maybe)